jontybale/http-parser/README.md

 Stateless commands which perform each part of the application routine as desired.

-Looking for .productLister UL in the example page, link is then contained within the following selector - li div.product div.productInner div.productInfoWrapper div.productInfo h3 a

 ### Commands required:

-* FetchProductsCommand - fetch a HTML dom page and create a set of product information and then store as a local JSON file.
+* FetchProductsCommand - fetch a HTML dom page and create a set of product information and return as a JSON string to the console.
 * FetchUriMetaCommand - fetch a remote HTML page and return a JSON object which represents data about a URI.

 ### Simple domain model:

+#### Models

-* Url - model representing our HTML meta data.
+* *Url* - model representing our HTML meta data.
-* Product - model representing data about a product.
+* *Product* - model representing data about a product.
+* *ProductList* - model representing a set of products.
+* *MoneyDecorator* - model for formatting a Money object in to a string.

 Models should support [JsonSerializable interface](http://php.net/manual/en/class.jsonserializable.php) for returning data to the UI via console.

-Other code:

-* HttpFetch
+#### Services

-** Basic service which acts as a facade to GuzzelHttp and hydrates the domain models.
+* *HttpFetch* - Basic service which acts as a facade to GuzzelHttp and hydrates the domain models.

-* JsonFormatter
-** Service to transform the domain model in to a format which is required.
+# To Do

+# Exception handling is poor - does not handle failure well - needs to be significantly improved.
+# Unit tests missing from key HttpFetch methods.
+# More logging.
+# More output options would be nice (to file, other formats).